cybertraining-dsc/reu2022/project/rivanna.md

 ![](images/learning.png) **Learning Objectives**

-* Leran how to use Rivanna
+* Learn how to use Rivanna
 * Learn how to set up VPN to access Rivanna from commandline
 * Learn how to access Rivanna from a terminal including Windows